udaykumar-007/fresh_fruit/README.md

     pip install -r requirements.txt
     ```

-3. If you haven't already, download the YOLOv8s model and place it in the `models/` directory.
+3. If you haven't already, download the YOLOv8s model.

 ## Usage